You may think that customers are finding you through your website, but, unfortunately, that may not be the case if you’re ignoring SEO.

 A citation is an online directory that lists your relevant company information.
-With over 1,000 online directories on the web, it’s important that your phone number, website, and office hours are accurate and consistent across many of them.
-Here are some of the most relevant citations you can optimize:
+With over 1,000 online directories on the web, it’s important that your phone number, website, and office hours are accurate and consistent across the most relevant ones.

 - Google My Business

 - Yahoo (yes, some people still use it!)